-We've been asked by the Department of Health to develop evidence-based, clinical syndrome specific guidance and advice to help slow the development of antimicrobial resistances.
+We've been asked by the Department of Health and Social Care to develop evidence-based, clinical syndrome specific guidance and advice to help slow the development of antimicrobial resistances.

 They focus on bacterial infections and appropriate antibiotic use.
-Each guideline topic features a visual summary of the recommendations, a guideline and an evidence review.
+Each guideline topic features a visual summary of the antimicrobial prescribing recommendations, a guideline and an evidence review.

 Our antimicrobial evidence summaries provide commissioners, providers and health professionals with a summary of the best available evidence for antimicrobials.